PRESSING FORWARD INTO ETERNAL LIFE

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-When we read the third chapter of the Book of Philippians we realize what is being preached today as the Christian Gospel is not the same message presented by the Apostle Paul.
+When we read Philippians chapter three, we realize what is being preached today as the Christian Gospel is not the same message presented by the Apostle Paul.
 We of today treat belief in Christ as a ticket that ensures our entrance into Heaven when we die.
 Paul treated belief in Christ as a lifelong struggle to attain to the resurrection from the dead.
 Obviously, there is a critical difference between the two plans of salvation.

 Paul was a seasoned Christian when writing the above words.
 He had written several epistles and had founded many churches.
 He was in prison at the time.
 Yet, in this chapter he is striving toward a greater knowledge of Christ.
 He was seeking to gain Christ.